 The Department's 1992 Order limits the applicability of some externality valuations based on a recognition of off-site emission reductions.
-The Department's recognition of offsets for off-site emission reductions is designed to avoid interference with the operation of the Clean Air Act SO2 allowance market and NO_x and VOC offset trading markets during their initial stages of development.
-In January 1993, the Massachusetts DEP proposed an interim rule on Emission Reduction Credit banking and trading for NO_x and VOC emissions.
+The Department's recognition of offsets for off-site emission reductions is designed to avoid interference with the operation of the Clean Air Act SQ allowance market and NQ and VOC offset trading markets during their initial stages of development.
+In January 1993, the Massachusetts DEP proposed an interim rule on Emission Reduction Credit banking and trading for N@nd VOC emissions.
 The DPU policy supports the development of market-based mechanisms for achieving society's environmental objectives and recognizes that market-based mechanisms have the potential to be more economically efficient in attaining environmental goals than traditional "command-and-control" environmental regulation.
+As a result of the DPU's decision, project proponents are not required to and Order (November 10, 1992), 56-79.

+TABLE 4-2 MASSACHUSETTS DPUC EXTERNALITY VALUES

+Externality Mitigation Cost (\$/Ton)

+Sulfur Oxides 1700

+Nitrogen Oxides 7200

+Total Suspended Particulates 4400

+Volatile Organic Chemicals 5900

+Carbon Monoxide 960

+Carbon Dioxide 24

+Methane 240

+Nitrous Oxide 4400

-As a result of the DPU's decision, project proponents are not required to apply an externality value to any ton of emissions for which they will be required to hold an SO2 allowance or an offset for NO_x or VOCs pursuant to provisions in the Clean Air Act.
+Source: Investigation by the Department of Public Utilities on Its Own Motion as to the Environmental Externality Values to be Used in Resource Cost-Effectiveness Test by Electric Companies Subject to the Department's Jurisdiction, Case No. 91-131, Opinion apply an externality value to any ton of emissions for which they will be required to hold an SO2 allowance or an offset for NQ or VOCs pursuant to provisions in the Clean Air Act.
 However, the Department was not willing to conclude that the 1990 Clean Air Act Amendments had the effect of "internalizing" such emissions.
-This, in part, reflects the fact that the Title IV SO2 allowance system is intended to address only the acid deposition impacts of SO2 emissions.
+This, in part, reflects the fact that the Title IV SQ allowance system is intended to address only the acid deposition impacts of SQ emissions.
+In Case No. 89-239, the MIT Energy Lab argued against monetization and in favor of a multi-attribute tradeoff analysis approach.
+Their argument was based in part on studies that indicated that demand-side resources might perform poorly, relative to some supply side alternatives with higher capacity factors, in reducing SQNO_x, and particulate emissions.

-TABLE 4-2 MASSACHUSETTS DPUC EXTERNALITY VALUES Mitigation Cost Externality (\$/Ton) Sulfur Oxides 1700 Nitrogen Oxides 7200 4400 Total Suspended Particulates 5900 Volatile Organic Chemicals Carbon Monoxide 960 24 Carbon Dioxide Methane 240 4400 Nitrous Oxide some supply side alternatives with higher capacity factors, in reducing SO2, NO_x, and particulate emissions.
 The Lab argued that the impact of a given resource on system-wide emissions might be different from the pollutants emitted by the incremental resource.
 The Department addressed this criticism by directing utilities in their bid evaluation to conduct an optimization analysis to examine interactive effects, including the interaction between new and existing resources, and to examine the environmental impacts of various combinations of proposed and existing resources.
 It is the D.P.U. staff's position that utilities can accurately conduct this optimization with respect to their own dispatch and should be able to identify impacts associated with the integrated dispatch in the NEPOOL power pool.64